 The activity statistics do not provide a participation rate because the reported invitations and screening examinations in the same calendar year are not necessarily linked to each other.
-Some women will attend only in the calendar year following their invitation.
+Some women will attend only in the year following their invitation.
 A screening mammography at the beginning of 2016 (and falling in the period 2016-2018) may thus be the result of an invitation in 2015 (period 2013-2015).
+Some women invited in 2018 will participate in 2019, i.e. beyond the period covered by this report.